erzhhhh/spring-boot-rest-crud-demo/README.md

-# Spring Boot REST CRUD with Native Hibernate/JPA
+# Spring Boot REST CRUD with Native Hibernate/JPA, Docker, SonarQube, Swagger

 This project serves as a practical demonstration of building a RESTful API using Spring Boot and Native JPA (Hibernate).